ISL: Chhetri’s cheeky goal, KBFC’s crazy walkout – how an incredible night unfolded in Bengaluru

 The Bengaluru fans were delirious with joy while a hush had fallen over the Blasters faithful.
 Only a minute ago, all the noise in the stadium was coming from the pocket of Manjappada fans in the North and South stands while the West Block Blues were uncharacteristically silent.

 And then it took a turn for the worse.
-Even as the Blasters players were arguing with John, Vukmanovic channeled his inner Mohanlal to march onto the pitch and dramatically waved at his players to walk off the field.
+While the Blasters players were arguing with John, Vukmanovic channeled his inner Mohanlal to march onto the pitch and dramatically waved at his players to walk off the field.

 Bengaluru coach Simon Grayson tried to reason with his counterpart but to no avail.
 The Blasters did wait close to the tunnel as some of the players tried to reason with the officials and Bengaluru players.